 The EDA has no employees; it purchases employee services from Becker County and contracts for services from Midwest Minnesota Community Development Corporation.
-These expenses are broken down and reported as salaries and employee benefits in the Housing Enterprise Fund.
+These expenses are broken down and reported as property management fees in the Housing Enterprise Fund.

 1. Summary of Significant Accounting Policies (Continued)